Kolkata Municipal Corporation: Criticism

 Recently the KMC has faced a lot of criticism for legalising unauthorized construction largely responsible for a number of deaths because of fire.
 This was also responsible of the unplanned growth in the city.

 The Sheriff of Kolkata and The KMDA

 The city also has an apolitical titular post, that of the Sheriff of Kolkata.
 The Sheriff presides over various city-related functions and conferences.
 Another ancillary civic body is the Kolkata Metropolitan Development Authority (KMDA) responsible for the statutory planning and development of the Kolkata Metropolitan Area (KMA).
-The KMA includes a large suburban hinterland around the urban centres of Kolkata.
+The KMA includes a large suburban hinterland around the urban centre of Kolkata.